mrdimosthenis/one-hundred-prisoners/README.md

   Up to this point, these prisoners have found their numbers.
 But they will all set free only if all prisoners find their numbers before opening 50 boxes each.

+### Probability Estimation

+We will code the riddle and the strategy in Scala, and run it multiple times to estimate the probability of the prisoners setting free.

+#### The Representation in Code

+We need two main data structures to track what's happening:

+1. The `boxes` will be a vector of 100 shuffled integers.
+The index of each element will represent the box number, and the value of each element will represent the number that is written on the slip of paper inside that box.
+Throughout a single experiment, the size and the content of this vector will not change.
+2. The `openNumbers` will represent the numbers that the prisoner has found so far.
+It will be a vector of integers that starts empty and grows as the prisoner opens more boxes.
+   The last element of this vector will be the number of the box that the prisoner has to open next.

+#### The Flow of the Process

+We will define a couple of functions.
+The first one will make the state evolve, and the second one will check if the state is terminal.

+1. The `nextOpenNumbers` function will return the `openNumbers` vector with the number found in the last box appended to it.
+If the `openNumbers` vector is empty, it means that the prisoner has just entered the room.
+In this case, the prisoner will open the box numbered with his own id.
+Otherwise, the prisoner will open the box numbered with the last element of the `openNumbers` vector.
+2. The `isVisitSuccessful` function will check the termination of a prisoner's visit and its end result.
+If the size of the `openNumbers` vector is greater than 50 the visit will be considered complete and failed.
+If the last element of the `openNumbers` vector is the prisoner's id, the visit will be considered complete and successful.
+Otherwise, the visit will be considered incomplete.

+#### The Code Itself

+If we glue the above-mentioned data structures and functions together, we may come up with something like this:

 ```scala 3
 import scala.util.Random